paras42/Hello_World_Deep_Learning/README.md

 # Hello_World_Deep_Learning

-The guide to the tutorial can be found in the Journal of Digital Imaging Publication (ref:   ), which is the official journal of the Society of Imaging Informatics in Medicine (SIIM).
+More details and a step-by-step guide for the tutorial can be found in the Journal of Digital Imaging Publication (ref:   ), which is the official journal of the Society of Imaging Informatics in Medicine (SIIM).

 This is a high-level introduction into practical machine learning for purposes of medical image classification.